pydicom/pynetdicom/README.rst

 servers (*Service Class Providers* or SCPs).

 The main user class is ``AE``, which is used to represent a DICOM Application Entity.
-Once the ```AE`` has been created then you would typically either:
+Once the ``AE`` has been created then you would typically either:

 - Start the application as an SCP using ``AE.start()`` and wait for incoming association requests
-- Use the application as an SCU by requesting an association with a peer SCP via the ``AE.associate(addr, port)`` method, which returns an ``Association`` object if successful.
+- Use the application as an SCU by requesting an association with a peer SCP via the ``AE.associate(addr, port)`` method, which returns an ``Association`` thread.

 Once the application is associated with a peer, DICOM data can be sent between them by utilising the DIMSE-C and DIMSE-N services (see DICOM Standard PS3.7,